gbolo/go-acme-store/DOMAIN_MANAGEMENT.md

 ### Adding a Domain via UI

 1. Click **"Manage Domains"** button
-2. Enter domain name in the input field (e.g., `example.com` or `*.example.com`)
+2. Enter **domain name** (Common Name) in the first field (e.g., `example.com` or `*.example.com`)
+3. **Optional**: Enter **Subject Alternative Names (SANs)** in the second field
+   - One domain per line or comma-separated
+   - Example: `www.example.com, api.example.com`
-3. Click **"Add Domain"** button
+4. Click **"Add Domain"** button
-4. Success message will appear
+5. Success message will appear
-5. Domain will be added to the list
+6. Domain will be added to the list
-6. Certificate will be automatically requested immediately
+7. Certificate will be automatically requested immediately with all SANs

+**Subject Alternative Names (SANs):**
+- SANs allow one certificate to be valid for multiple domains
+- Example: A certificate for `example.com` with SANs `www.example.com, api.example.com`
+- The main domain (CN) is automatically included
+- All SANs must pass DNS-01 challenges

 **Re-adding Previously Removed Domains:**
 - If domain was previously managed and still has a certificate in Vault